-1. Click the link below to apply for accommodations.
+1. Click the button below to apply for accommodations.
 This link is only for students who have never received accommodations at San Jacinto College.

 2. Students must provide documentation from a qualified medical professional regarding their disability.
 This documentation should be attached when you submit your request for accommodations.